kyungoh22/neural_style_transfer/README.md

 ### Navigating the files and directories

 - You can find a step-by-step walkthrough of the project in the file **nst_style_transfer_walkthrough.ipynb**.
-Here I included all the helper functions in the notebook to help the reader more easily follow the steps.
+All the helper functions are included in the notebook to help the reader more easily follow the steps.

-- I then created a separate notebook, **nst_style_transfer_production.ipynb**, for which I moved all helper functions to a separate python file.
-All the code is contained in a single function, so you can try generating your own image by running the function with the appropriate arguments.
-The helper functions are included in the custom module **nst_helper_functions.py**
+- You can find a tidier version of the code in **nst_style_transfer_production.ipynb**.
+Everything is contained in a single function that you can try running to generate your own image.
+I moved all helper functions to the separate python file **nst_helper_functions.py**.

 ### Overview of the project